-B. Draft Prioritized Project List (PPL)
+B. Presentation on the draft Prioritized Project List (PPL)

 Mr. Slade Downs presented, explaining the PPL is an annually updated document and outlined how it fits into the MetroPlan Orlando core products, bridging the MTP (Metropolitan Transportation Plan) and the TIP (Transportation Improvement Plan.)
 The PPL focuses on the first 10 years of the MTP, beyond the TIP and identifies projects for federal and state funding.